 As expected, Microsoft released six patch bulletins -- five of them critical -- to fix flaws in Internet Explorer and several components of the Windows operating system.
-Attackers have already exploited some of the flaws
+Attackers have already exploited some of the flaws in recent weeks.

 Meanwhile, the software giant and other security experts warned Thursday that exploit code has been released for one of the most serious flaws patched this month.